jasemcada/Mushroom-Classification/README.md

 ### Training

-- All models trained using scikit-learn on a standard MacBook
+- All models trained using scikit-learn
 - Training was near-instant for all classifiers given the small dataset size (8,124 rows)
 - No training curves are applicable as these are non-iterative sklearn classifiers — there are no loss vs epoch curves to report
 - Data was shuffled before splitting to ensure a representative train/test split